The City's Plans and Budgets

 Stay tuned for more opportunities to participate this summer and fall at engage.calgary.ca/yourservices.

-Here is how the One Calgary 2023-2026 Service Plans and Budgets are being developed:
+How the 2023-2026 Service Plans and Budgets are being developed

-City Council establishes strategies that identify what Administration will focus on for the next four years to meet the citizens’ vision.
-These strategies help Administration decide which City services they should invest more or less in.
+City Council establishes a strategic direction that identifies what Administration will focus on for the next four years to meet the citizens’ vision.
+These strategies help Administration decide which City services they should invest more in or change.

-Administration uses Council strategies to develop scenarios for consideration.
-For example, what would happen to Transit service levels if the budget were held at 2022 levels.
+Administration uses Council’s Strategic Direction to develop scenarios for consideration.
+For example, what would happen to Transit service levels if the budget were held at 2022 levels?
 Each of these scenarios are reviewed and an optimal mix of investment in some services and divestment in others is reached.
-This will be determined based on making progress on Council Strategies and The City’s long-term plans, while at the same time ensuring that The City’s budget falls within Council’s indicative tax rate and available Capital funding.
+This will be determined based on making progress on Council’s Strategic Direction and The City’s long-term plans, while at the same time ensuring that The City’s budget falls within Council’s approved funding envelope and available capital funding.

 Our current service plans and budgets outline how tax dollars and funding will be used to deliver the services Calgarians want and need until the end of 2022.Learn more